shadracnicholas/cka/README.md

 To create a namespace - `kubectl create namespace test` To delete a namespace - `kubectl delete namespaces test` Example - Getting pods from a specific namespace - `kubectl get pods -n kube-system` or for all pods `kubectl get pods --all-namespaces`

+## Examination Areas

+I have arranged these in the different folders.
+Reccomended order is;

+1. Cluster Management - high availability, management tools, draining nodes, upgrading k8s with kubeadm, backup and restore etcd